-This is a residential, single semester internship (on-site in Tallahassee) and available to third-year students.
-Housing is provided by the law school.
-Students must be cleared by the Florida Board of Bar Examiners and certified by the Florida Supreme Court to participate in this clinic.
-The intern will function as a law clerk to an individual justice or as a central staff law clerk working for all of the justices in the Florida Supreme Court.
-Duties will include: reviewing and making recommendations on petitions for discretionary review, attorney discipline matters, and extraordinary writ petitions; and conducting legal research and preparing memoranda on pending cases.
+For one semester, the intern will function as a law clerk to an individual Justice or as a central staff law clerk working for all of the Justices.
+Duties will include the following: reviewing and making recommendations on petitions for discretionary review, attorney discipline matters, and extraordinary writ petitions; and conducting legal research and preparing memoranda on pending cases.
 The intern will have the opportunity to attend oral argument, discuss cases with staff attorneys and the assigned justice, and assist in the drafting of orders or opinions.
-The intern also will attend special lectures, group discussion and training sessions.
+The intern also will attend special lectures, group discussion, and training sessions.
 The intern will be awarded a certificate of recognition upon successful completion of the program.
-This is a pass/fail internship.
-This internship is offered fall, spring and summer semesters.
+This Internship requires the student to have his or her Notice of Registrant Clearance.
+A student must be in academic good standing to apply.